Stuart H. Radin - Mathematics Tutor

 Here are a few of the problems and pitfalls of using the national companies;

 1. You or your child will be in a classroom as one of a dozen or more students.
 In such a group setting, students spend too much time reviewing skills that they already know, because of the wide spectrum of abilities of the other students.
 Individual tutoring can zero in on those topics of which the student needs to improve.
-If your student is not assertive or self-motivated, or they have a tendency to "hide" in a group setting and their questions may not be answered.
+If your student is not assertive or self-motivated, or they have a tendency to "hide" in a group setting and their questions may not be asked or answered.

 2. The training or commitment of the instructor is often suspect.
 I have some actual experience with this issue, because I once entertained the idea of working for one of the national prep companies.
-I drove to New Haven for a interview and subsequent audition, where I gave a mini-lesson on a subject of my choice.
+I drove to New Haven for an interview and subsequent audition, where I gave a mini-lesson on a subject of my choice.
 I performed well enough to be asked to attend their training program.
 The training program consisted of three ½ day sessions, which were conducted at a university in Westchester County, New York.
 After the first session, I decided this was not for me.
 The training was good, but I realized that the amount of money I would be paid was not worth the trouble.
 If your compensation does not match your level of expertise and commitment, it is human nature not to put forth your best effort.

 The vast majority of the class room instructors for the national companies are part-time employees, who are using this as a second income.
-I worked with one student for SAT prep, who had paid for a program offered and endorsed by a local high school.
+I worked with one student for SAT prep, who had paid for a program offered and endorsed by their local high school.
 The instructor, who taught the English portion of the test, was an attorney by day.
 Although the instructor was a very intelligent person, her commitment to the course was not one of her top priorities.
 She canceled classes and appointments, without rescheduling.
 The student had little success with the instructor returning his calls and emails, when he needed additional help.
 I will not name the local high school, but I am sure there are those of you living in Connecticut's Farmington Valley who are well aware of the high school and company in question.

 3. These companies will require a substantial payment up-front.
 When my daughter was a high school junior, in the fall of 2012, she took a practice test sponsored by one of these national test prep companies at our town's library.
 The follow-up course they tried to sell us required an up-front fee of $1,200.
 (I am sure that the cost has increased since 2012).